MAJOR Tourist Mistakes in Ireland (& What Locals Wish You Knew)

 6. Don't forget to pre-book Travel Medical Insurance

-The next mistake I want to talk about is travel medical insurance…one thing is for certain, the Irish landscapes are breathtaking but I must admit they are unpredictable, think rugged cliffs, windy coastlines and wild but beautiful hikes.
+One thing is for certain, the Irish landscapes are breathtaking but I must admit they are unpredictable, think rugged cliffs, windy coastlines and wild but beautiful hikes.

-And odds are on your trip you are going to be out in the elements exploring and unfortunately accidents can happen.
+And odds are on your trip, you are going to be out in the elements exploring and unfortunately, accidents can happen.

-So, please don’t be that person, and make sure you get yourself some trusted travel medical insurance before your trip!
+So, please donโt be that person, and make sure you get yourself some trusted travel medical insurance before your trip!

 7. Trying to do too much…